 Demonstrate You Fit the Job Criteria

 Throughout the application process, you should aim to demonstrate evidence of the skills and qualities specified in the job description and person specification.
-If these are not provided – in, for instance, a job specification – or if you are making a speculative application, then create a list of the skills and qualities you expect the organisation is looking for.
+If these are not provided, or if you are making a speculative application, then create a list of the skills and qualities you expect the organisation is looking for (based on your wider research about who they are and the type of work they do).

 You could create this list from your knowledge of the sector, by reading the skills sections of the sector briefings on this site, by networking with professionals, or by reading adverts for similar positions.